nubz/gds-validation/readme.md

 ## Schemas and task lists

-With this library it is possible to build up schemas of models and layer validation to establish the validity of groups of pages/forms together like in a task list pattern.
+With this library it is possible to build up schemas of models and layer validation to establish the validity of groups of pages/forms together like in a task list pattern using the `isValidPage` method.
 For example:
 ```ecmascript 6
 const schema = {
   firstPage: firstPageModel,